Differences Between Devon Rex and Cornish Rex Cat: All You Need To Know

 Rex cats are the result of a unique mutation that forms delicate, slender physique cat breeds known as the Cornish or Devon.
 Both these breeds are produced from a single ancestor, but unique mutations make their hair follicles oval-shaped instead of standard round form.
 Rex cat’s hair grows in curly form rather than normal cats whose hairs grow straight.

 Rex breeds are renowned for great stamina, intelligence, and sturdy bodies.
-These cats learn tricks quickly and compete with other cats during playing games.
+These cats learn tricks quickly and compete with other cats while playing games.

 Here we’ll examine both breeds in detail and determine precisely what distinguishes them.
 By comparing Cornish Rex vs Devon Rex (Breed Origins-Size Appearance, & Coloring-Temperament-Exercise Needs-Grooming Requirements-Health Problems-Cost Per Kitten), you’ll be able to select a perfect breed for yourself.